movementlabsxyz/movement-docs/docs/devs/followerNode_from_genesis.md

 ### Configuration

-To access to the leader Da to get blocks, the follower IP must be declared in the white access list.
+To access to the leader DA to get blocks, the follower IP must be declared in the white access list.
 Contact Movement to add the access.

-Update the Variables below in the `movement-full-follower.yml` file for Mainnet.
-This is located in `docs/movement-node/run/ansible/follower-node/mainnet` or `docs/movement-node/run/ansible/follower-node/` depending on if you are deploying to Mainnet or Testnet.
+Update the variables below in the `movement-full-follower.yml` file for Mainnet.
+This is located in `docs/movement-node/run/ansible/follower-node/mainnet` or `docs/movement-node/run/ansible/follower-node/` depending on if you are deploying to mainnet or testnet.

 #### Mainnet Configuration